statneutrino/AdventOfCode/README.md

 This are my solutions in which I will complete in a mixture of R, Python and Julia.

-Advent of Code is made my [Eric Wastl](http://was.tl/).
+Advent of Code is made by [Eric Wastl](http://was.tl/).
 I am sure he would be happy if you supported him and Advent of Code which you can
 [here](https://adventofcode.com/2021/support).